New Candidate List: Adding Filters

 Location/Address Filters

-In the legacy Candidate List, you had to search each address component separately, e.g. street, city, state, and zip.
-In the New Candidate List, this has been simplified.
-You can now use a single field, fullAddress, to search across all address fields at once.
+Location filters help you find candidates in a specific region or radius.
+In the legacy Candidate List, you had to search each address component separately (street, city, state, zip).
+The New Candidate List introduces a single field, fullAddress, that searches across all address components at once.

-By default, notes are added with the AND operator, meaning the search will return candidates who have at least one note matching the selected criteria.
-You can change the operator to NOT using the dropdown to exclude candidates with those types of notes.
+By default, note filters use the AND operator, meaning the system returns candidates who have at least one note matching each criterion.
+You can change the operator to NOT from the dropdown to exclude candidates with those note types.

 The ability to search Note Comments is planned for a future release.

 Each field you add includes an operator that controls how the filter behaves.
-The available operators vary depending on the field type (e.g., dropdown, text, date).
-For example, a picker field may include operators like Include Any, Include All, Exclude, or Is Empty.
-See below for the supported operators for each field type:
+The available operators vary depending on the field type (e.g., numeric vs text).
+Understanding these helps you build more effective searches.

 Field Types | Supported Operators | Supported Values | Example Fields |